cbreeden/blog/_posts/shuffle.md

     0 Shuffles: [  1, 2,  3, 4, ..., 49, 50, 51, 52 ]
     1 Shuffle:  [ 27, 1, 28, 2, ..., 51, 25, 52, 26 ]

 After one shuffle, the first card went to the second position.
-If we would shuffle the deck again, you can then imagine that the first card is now where the 2 is, and then findout where the 2 would be placed after a shuffle (it's in the 4th position).
+If we would shuffle the deck again, you can then imagine that the first card is now where the 2 is, and then find out where the 2 would be placed after a shuffle (it's in the 4th position).
 This means that the 1 card would be in the 4th position after two shuffles.
 So far, the first card is taking the following path:

     1 -> 2 -> 4